HomeAccount ReceivableDunning 101: The Ultimate Guide for Collection Teams

 3) Low risk – While low-risk accounts may require less frequent follow-up, maintaining regular communication is still essential.
 Send occasional friendly reminders or updates on account status without being intrusive.
 Automate the reminder communications so you can focus on complex and critical accounts.

-Step 3: Creating Dunning Letters
+Step 3: Create Dunning Letters

 7 Effective Dunning Letter Templates to Accelerate Your Collection Process Free ready-to-use template built for finance professionals.